-For all absences, parents are required to write an excuse note giving the child’s name, classroom, date(s) absent and reason for absence.
+For all absences, parents are required to write an excuse note, send a dojo message, text, email or use the online attendance form, providing the child’s name, classroom, date(s) absent and reason for absence.
 Schools must receive the excuse note within three (3) days following your child’s absence.
 All absences of three (3) or more days in a row also require a doctor’s note.

 2. Why do I have to explain my child’s absence?

 The Pennsylvania School Compulsory Law requires students between the ages of 6 and 18 to attend school on a daily basis.
 The School District of Philadelphia, as a designated first-class district, requires students between the ages of 6 and 18 to attend school on a daily basis.

 3. What should I do if my child’s attendance records are incorrect?

 If you feel there is an error/discrepancy on your child’s attendance record, you have the right to address it with the school.
 Be ready to present proper documentation about the change you’re requesting.
 Once all required information is provided to your school, either the principal or the attendance designee can approve the change for the current school year.

 Any changes to a prior year’s record must be completed through the Office of Attendance and Truancy.
 All such requests can be forwarded to email@example.com or mailed to:

 The Office of Attendance and Truancy

 Philadelphia, PA 19131